HowardHinnant/date/README.md

 2. `"tz.h"` / `"tz.cpp"`  are a timezone library built on top of the `"date.h"` library.
 This timezone library is a complete parser of the IANA timezone database.
 It provides for an easy way to access all of the data in this database, using the types from `"date.h"` and `<chrono>`.
 The IANA database also includes data on leap seconds, and this library provides utilities to compute with that information as well.
 See http://howardhinnant.github.io/date/tz.html for more details.

+3.  `"chrono_io.h"` is a header-only library for streaming out chrono durations.
+See http://howardhinnant.github.io/date/chrono_io.html for more details.

-3. `"iso_week.h"` is a header-only library built on top of the `"date.h"` library which implements the ISO week date calendar.
+4. `"iso_week.h"` is a header-only library built on top of the `"date.h"` library which implements the ISO week date calendar.
 See http://howardhinnant.github.io/date/iso_week.html for more details.

-4. `"julian.h"` is a header-only library built on top of the `"date.h"` library which implements a proleptic Julian calendar which is fully interoperable with everything above.
+5. `"julian.h"` is a header-only library built on top of the `"date.h"` library which implements a proleptic Julian calendar which is fully interoperable with everything above.
 See http://howardhinnant.github.io/date/julian.html for more details.

-5. `"islamic.h"` is a header-only library built on top of the `"date.h"` library which implements a proleptic Islamic calendar which is fully interoperable with everything above.
+6. `"islamic.h"` is a header-only library built on top of the `"date.h"` library which implements a proleptic Islamic calendar which is fully interoperable with everything above.
 See http://howardhinnant.github.io/date/islamic.html for more details.

 There has been a recent change in the library design.
 If you are trying to migrate from the previous design, rename `day_point` to `sys_days` everywhere, and that ought to bring the number of errors down to a small roar.